lenoth/lenoth/README.md

 👋 Hi, I'm Lucas.

 I'm a software developer specializing in frontend.
-I currently live in Palm Beach, Florida and I'm a software engineer at [PGA of America](https://pga.com).
+I currently live in Palm Beach and I'm a software engineer at [PGA of America](https://pga.com).

 I have experience in both development and product design.